 Place d Armes for lunch – One day in Luxembourg itinerary

 The square is surrounded by numerous cafés and restaurants, so a perfect place for lunch.
-Specialty restaurants are a tad pricier then Belgium.
+Specialty restaurants are a tad pricier than in Belgium.
 There are fast food and food stall options available at the square as well (budget eating).

 Casemates du Bock

-One of the formidable fortresses in Europe is the Bock, located in Luxembourg city.
-Casemastes du Bock is a complex of underground tunnels and galleries.
-In the recent history, the casemates du Bock were used as World War II bomb shelters.
+One of the most formidable fortresses in Europe is the Bock, located in Luxembourg City.
+Casemates du Bock is a complex of underground tunnels and galleries.
+In recent history, the casemates du Bock were used as World War II bomb shelters.

-The Bock’s history can be traced back to the 10th century.
-It was here that Count Siegfried built his Castle of Lucilinburhuc in 963 A.D, thus laying the foundation of the town of Luxembourg.
+Bock’s history can be traced back to the 10th century.
+It was here that Count Siegfried built his Castle of Lucilinburhuc in 963 A.D., thus laying the foundation of the town of Luxembourg.
 The Bock serves as a natural defensive fort, with rocky cliffs towering over the River Alzette.

 Walk the Chemin de la Corniche